 CASRO Research Group

-The CASRO Research Group (CRG) is a sub-committee of the Committee of Australian Sport and Recreation Officials (CASRO), consisting of representatives from the Department of Regional Australia, Local Government, Arts and Sport, the Australian Sports Commission, and State and Territory Departments of Sport and Recreation.
+The CASRO Research Group (CRG) is a sub-committee of the Committee of Australian Sport and Recreation Officials (CASRO), consisting of representatives from the Department of Health, the Australian Sports Commission, and State and Territory Departments of Sport and Recreation.

 The CRG's role is to improve the range and quality of information about sport and recreation including data and research on physical activity trends, sport and recreation participation, economic impacts and social benefits.